rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-24-Clippy-removes-plugin-interface.md

 layout: post
 title: "Clippy is removing its plugin interface"
 author: Philipp Krones
-description: "Now that compiler plugins are deprecated, Clippy is also removing its plugin interface"
+description: "Now that compiler plugins are deprecated, Clippy is removing its deprecated plugin interface"
 team: the Dev tools team (Clippy) <https://www.rust-lang.org/governance/teams/dev-tools#clippy>
 ---

-Today we're announcing, that Clippy will completely remove its plugin interface.
+Today, we're announcing that Clippy will completely remove its plugin interface.
-Using the plugin interface is deprecated for about one and a half year now ([rust-lang/rust-clippy#2712]) and emits an unsilenceable warning since then.
+Using the plugin interface has been deprecated for about one and a half year now ([rust-lang/rust-clippy#2712]).
+Since then, unsilenceable warning have been emitted.
 Now that compiler plugins are officially deprecated ([rust-lang/rust#64675]), Clippy will remove its support for the plugin interface completely ([rust-lang/rust-clippy#4714]).

 [rust-lang/rust-clippy#2712]: https://github.com/rust-lang/rust-clippy/pull/2712
 [rust-lang/rust#64675]: https://github.com/rust-lang/rust/pull/64675